-Rothenburg ob der Tauber is perhaps the best-known of all the medieval "sights" on the Romantic Road.
+Rothenburg ob der Tauber is perhaps the best known of all the medieval "sights" on the Romantic Road.

-Hotel information and details of how to get there can be found
+Information about where to stay and details of how to get there can be found

-travel page: Rothenburg Hotels & Travel
+travel page: Rothenburg Accommodation & Travel